 Assistant Professor, Department of Slavic and East European Languages and Cultures

 Gleissner specializes in the cultures and literatures of socialist Eastern Europe, with an emphasis on print media in the Soviet Union, Czechoslovakia and the GDR.
 He is particularly interested in the migration of media: mechanisms that facilitate the circulation of texts within and beyond Eastern Europe.
 Gleissner’s research relies on digital humanities methodology as a tool for the critical exploration of culture.

-Assistant Professor, Department of Dance
+Assistant Professor, Department of Linguistics

 McCarthy-Brown has been an active performer, choreographer and educator for the past fifteen years.
 Her scholarship is interdisciplinary and always relates to heightened understanding of cultural diversity.
 She regularly presents her research in the area of dance education and equity at national and international conferences.
 In 2021, McCarthy-Brown was awarded an Outstanding Educator Award from the National Dance Education Organization and a Distinguished Dance Educator Award from Dance Teacher Magazine.

 Ndiaye has worked with many well-known choreographers from Africa, Europe, Asia and America.
 Since 2010, he has danced for internationally-acclaimed choreographer Andreya Ouamba in the Dakar-based company, Premier Temps.
 Since 2004, he has been developing work with his own company, Cadanses, and he has created and toured several staged contemporary dance works.

 Departments of African and African American Studies and Women's, Gender and Sexuality Studies

 Smith-Purviance studies how educational policies and institutions shape and reproduce harmful inequalities for Black women and girls.
 At the intersection of state violence and school discipline, her work examines forms of punishment, anti-Blackness, and gender-based violence.

 Lyn Tjon Soei Len